New House speaker passes first test: Avoid shutdown

 Why We Wrote This

-Hard-right Republicans aren’t happy about the stopgap funding measure, but they’re giving their new speaker some room to maneuver.
+Hard-right Republicans aren’t happy about the stopgap funding measure, but they’re giving their new House speaker some room to maneuver.
 How long that lasts is another question.

-The Senate is expected to pass the stopgap funding measure – known as a “continuing resolution,” or CR – well before the Friday midnight deadline, extending funding for some parts of the government until Jan.
-19 and the rest until Feb.
+The Senate is expected to pass the stopgap funding measure – known as a continuing resolution, or CR – well before the Friday night deadline.
+The measure would extend funding for some parts of the government until Jan.
+19, 2024, and the rest until Feb.
 2. That buys Congress time to try to complete the budget process, which requires passing 12 separate appropriations bills.
 But Tuesday also underscored fault lines that could bedevil Mr. Johnson in the coming weeks.

 While all but two Democrats voted for the CR, they criticized Republicans for pushing to cut spending below levels agreed to in a bipartisan bill this summer.